akto-api-security/Documentation/api-inventory/concepts/sensitive-data.md

 In the demonstration below, let's identify all the endpoints of the **"Juice\_shop\_demo"** collection that share sensitive data.

-Go to **API Inventory> API Collection**.
+Go to **API Discovery> API Collection**.
 Select any API Collection and click on the **Sensitive** tab to populate all the sensitive endpoints within that collection.
 You can also filter the sensitive endpoints based on specific or multiple sensitive params like Email.

 {% embed url="https://demo.arcade.software/pPBmsI7APjiKlXElCukg?embed=" %}
 Detect sensitive parameters